Drive the full length of Loch Ness, see Cairngorms National park and the stunning Glen Coe, and pass Stirling Castle and the Wallace Monument.

 Head into the Highlands…

-Leaving Scotland’s capital city of Edinburgh behind us, we first join with our fellow travellers from Glasgow, Scotland’s largest city with a population of approximately 600,000 people.
-That’s over 100,000 more than Edinburgh.
+Leaving Scotland’s capital city of Edinburgh behind us, we first join with our fellow travellers from Glasgow, Scotland’s largest city.
 The first leg of our journey north takes us in the Loch Lomond and Trossachs National Park to the quaint village of Luss on the western banks of Loch Lomond, best known as a haven for wildlife and stunning flowers, so keep your eyes peeled.
 You can wander the shore, walk past pretty cottages and do a bit of shopping here if you like.

 Experience the Great Glen & Glen Coe…